Mojalefa-04/Absenteeism_model-/README.md

 - Employees aged **30–40** show an average probability below 50%

 ---
-Note: The link for my Tableau visualizations are in the Tableau folder in my repository.
+Note: The link for my Tableau visualizations is in the Tableau folder in my repository.
 ---

 ## Business Impact